conjure-cp/conjure/docs/demonstrations.rst

 -------------------------

 We now illustrate the use of Conjure for a more realistic modelling task, to enumerate all labelled connected graphs.
-There are 2**(2n) labelled connected graphs over a fixed set of n distinct labels.
+The number of labelled connected graphs over a fixed set of n distinct labels grows quickly; this is `OEIS sequence A001187 <http://oeis.org/A001187>`_.

 We first need to decide how to represent graphs.
 A standard representation is to list the edges.